Mental Health Directory

 Some examples of where we have a legitimate interest to process your personal information are to provide you with a support service, where we contact you about our work via post, use your personal information for customer satisfaction surveys and/or consultation about ways to improve our services or meets gaps in service provision, for our legal purposes (for example, dealing with complaints and claims), or for complying with guidance from the Charity Commission.

-We will only contact you about our work and how you can support Mind by phone, email or text message, if you have agreed for us to contact you in this manner.
+We will only contact you about our work, services and events by phone, email or text message, if you have agreed for us to contact you in this manner.

-The personal information we collect about you will mainly be used by our staff (and volunteers) at Mind so that they can support you.
+The personal information we collect about you will mainly be used by our staff at Mind so that they can support you.

 We will never sell or share your personal information with organisations so that they can contact you for any marketing activities.
 Nor do we sell any information about your web browsing activity.